Growth and change are integral to the thriving nature of bacteria. Advancing technology is our greatest defence.

 HCAIs are the result of continuous evolution.

 The bacteria responsible for infections (whether they were acquired in hospital or otherwise) can develop antibiotic resistance in order to keep dividing and multiplying.
 They are notoriously challenging to kill, and to that end, we rely heavily on good hygiene practices to prevent the spread of pathogens, as opposed to letting them spore and attempting to deal with the aftermath.
 If you've experienced a recent outbreak in your facility and you're unsure on how to move forward, take a look at this article on futureproofing your sluice room.

-Here’s our top 5 technological developments which have revolutionised infection control in healthcare settings by stemming the spread of potentially lethal microorganisms and simultaneously saving lives.
+Below are our top 5 technological developments which have revolutionised infection control in healthcare settings by stemming the spread of potentially lethal microorganisms and simultaneously saving lives.

 1. Pulsed UV Disinfection.